IRS Form 941, the Employer’s Quarterly Federal Tax Return, is how you tell the IRS how much was withheld from your employees’ paychecks each quarter.

 This guide will teach you the basics of the 941 form along with detailed instructions to help you fill it out.
-Keep in mind that some payroll services (like Gusto) fill out and file Form 941 automatically.
+Keep in mind that some full-service payroll services (like Gusto) fill out and file Form 941 automatically.
 Check with your payroll provider to see if that’s the case.

 Who needs to file Form 941?

 Most employers who pay wages to an employee must file Form 941 every quarter.
 Your business entity doesn’t impact your filing requirements.
 Regardless of whether you’re a sole proprietor or a C corporation, you’ll need to file Form 941 if you have employees.

 What happens if you don’t have employees for a particular quarter?
 You’re still required to file Form 941 and report that you didn’t have any tax withholdings.

 In general, businesses with employees are required to file Form 941 every quarter, but there are a few exceptions.